dschil138/chatterstack/README.md

 ```
 This approach is great when you want to make just one call with some different values.

-But if you know you want different values all the time, you can define them in caps at the top of your file, and initialize chatterstack using `globals()` like this:
+But if you know you want different values all the time, you can define them in caps at the top of your file, and initialize chatterstack using the `globals()` dict, like this:

 ```py
 MODEL = "gpt-4"